ameeetgaikwad/Decentralized-Escrow-Application/readme.md

 The beneficiary is the person who is going to sell an item and get moeny for it.
 Depositer is the person who wants the item and is paying the beneficiary.
 Arbiter is the third person who is carrying out this transaction without any bias and malpractice.

 The depositer deposits money in the contract.
 When the beneficiary gives the depositor the item he wants and the item is in good condition.
 Then the arbiter transfers money from the contract to the beneficiary.
 Only the arbiter can transfer the money.
 Nor the depositer or the beneficiary can transfer the moeny.

+## How to use

+Deploy the contract and send money using the depositor address.
+When you want to transfer money to the beneficiary you need to connect the website to the arbiter address and carry out the transfer.
 ## Project Layout

 There are three top-level folders: